 As with many French words, there is more than one word for how to say fun in French.
 The first word for fun in Korean is l’ amusement

 and the second word is la rigolade.

 Now that we have learned some ways to say funny, let’s see some new adjectives along with their English translations and feminine equivalents:

 Discover more about the French language including its words, basic phrases, pronouns, grammar, and vocabulary in Ling App.
 This app can definitely help you to master French and be a competent speaker as it has the best, most interactive features for language learning.
-If you to be a great example to your friends and family, seize the opportunity to be the master of all languages now and download the Ling App today!
+If you to be a great example to your friends and family, seize the opportunity to be the master of all languages now and download the Ling App from App Store or Play Store today!